contagon/handbook/handbook/37-specialized-stakes-wards-and-branches.md

 A stake president may propose creating a young single adult ward or branch (for members ages 18–30) if the stake has enough active young single adults who would like to attend.
 The following should be considered:

 * The effect on the personal progress and spiritual development of the young single adults.
-This includes their ability to participate in all aspects of the work of salvation and exaltation (see [1.2](1-work-of-salvation-and-exaltation.md#12-the-work-of-salvation-and-exaltation)).
+This includes their ability to participate in all aspects of God’s work of salvation and exaltation (see [1.2](1-work-of-salvation-and-exaltation.md#12-gods-work-of-salvation-and-exaltation)).
 * The effect on the geographic units from which the young single adult unit will draw members.
 * The travel time and expense required of young single adults and leaders.